 Students who do not ride a bus may be dropped off in the school driveway on the Clark Road crosswalk.
-Supervisors are on duty 7:15-7:55 and 3:00-3:30.
+Staff will be present on duty 7:15-7:55.
+Students should not exit the vehicle until supervising staff is in place for duty.
 Please use the appropriate zones for loading and unloading.
 For safety reasons, students should not be dropped off or picked up on Clark Road or Hall Road.
 These are public roads with high traffic volume before and after school each day.
 Traffic on Clark Road is one-way, U.S. 19 to Hall Road, 7:00-8:00 and 2:30-3:30, on school days.